olincollege/the-ark/docs/index.md

 Hello Player!
 Welcome to the Ark, Humanitiy's last refuge.
 In order to be saved, you need to collect essential seeds and avoid being devoured.

 ## Background
-The worst of the climate change predictions have come true: Earth can no longer sustain life, and the clock is running out.
-Luckily, a group of smart individuals were able to convince the world's leaders to fund another International Space Station able to sustain human life and travel the void of space called the Ark.As a member of the ark’s agricultural department, the player’s job is to collect seeds of various essential fruits and vegetables from a hostile earth to bring back to the ark to cultivate them.
+The worst of the climate change predictions have come true: Earth can no longer sustain life, and the clock has run out.
+Luckily, a group of smart individuals were able to convince the world's leaders to fund another International Space Station able to sustain human life and travel the void of space called the Ark.
+As a member of the Ark’s agricultural department, the player’s job is to collect seeds of various essential fruits and vegetables from a hostile earth to bring back to the Ark to cultivate them.
 On their journey they must avoid falling comets, and other obstacles as they travel to various regions.

 ## How to Play